jaccomoc/jactl/docs/pages/language-guide.md

 ### Auto-Creation

-Just as for Maps, Jacsal supports "auto-creation" of fields when a field reference appears as a left-hand side of an assignment like operator such as `=`, `?=`, `+=`, `-=`, etc., as long as the types of the fields are types that can be created with no arguments.
+Just as for Maps, Jactl supports "auto-creation" of fields when a field reference appears as a left-hand side of an assignment like operator such as `=`, `?=`, `+=`, `-=`, etc., as long as the types of the fields are types that can be created with no arguments.
 In other words, the types must not have any mandatory fields.